Still have your 2022 nanny taxes to knock off your to-do list?

 Form 1099 is only for payment made in connection with a trade or business.
 They do not apply to household employment.

-If you paid your household employee $2,200 or more in 2020, then you and your worker owe Social Security and Medicare taxes (commonly called FICA taxes).
+If you paid your household employee $2,400 or more in 2022, then you and your worker owe Social Security and Medicare taxes (commonly called FICA taxes).
+This means your after-school or summer nanny likely earned enough money to clear that “nanny tax threshold.”

 If you paid an employee $1,000 or more in any calendar quarter, you are liable for federal unemployment taxes.
 This is an employer-only tax.